 - Total spent: $625

-If you don't require the latest and greatest, the ecobee3 can currently be had with three remote room sensors for $250.
+If you don't require the latest and greatest, the ecobee3 Lite can currently be had for under $140.

 You're unlikely to spend much time talking to Alexa or the Google Assistant about your smart door lock, but devices like the third-generation August Smart Lock Pro are useful all the same.
-The $279 device comes with a sensor for letting you know when the door is ajar or closed (as well as locked/unlocked), and offers a wealth of features.
+The $230 device comes with a sensor, called Connect, for letting you know when the door is ajar or closed (as well as locked/unlocked), and offers a wealth of other features.

-With a smart lock fitted to your door, it can be made to automatically unlock when you approach, or be controlled from your smartphone or virtual assistant, like Alexa.
+With a smart lock fitted to your door, it can be made to automatically unlock when you approach, or be controlled from your smartphone or virtual assistant.

 When GearBrain reviewed this lock in late 2017, we were impressed by its integration with third-party alarm companies, Z-Wave compatibility, ease of installation, and how it talks to Alexa and Google Assistant.